Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: An angle-based method to identify the OLR

 If we had access to stars in the whole Galactic disk, $\phi \in [-\pi,\pi]$ (as in the first column of Figure \ref{fig:angles_selection_effects_explained}), we could not only identify the bar's real OLR and pattern speed from the sloped stripes in angle space, but their location in $\theta_\phi$ would also reveal the bar's orientation with respect to the Sun.

-Unfortunately, \emph{Gaia} provides currently only precise data around the Sun, $\vect{x}_\odot \sim (R_0,\phi_0,z_0) = (8~\text{kpc},0,0)$, out to distances of roughly $d_\text{max}\sim3~\text{kpc}$, even when using improved parallax estimates by, e.g., \citet{2019MNRAS.487.3568S}.
+Unfortunately, \emph{Gaia} provides currently only precise data around the Sun, $\vect{x}_\odot = (R_0,\phi_0,z_0) = (8~\text{kpc},0^\circ,25~\text{pc})$, out to distances of roughly $d_\text{max}\sim3~\text{kpc}$, even when using improved distance estimates by, e.g., \citet{2019MNRAS.487.3568S}.
 As demonstrated in the second column of Figure \ref{fig:angles_selection_effects_explained}, this reduces the observable $\theta_\phi$ range within the Galaxy to Near-circular orbits crossing this survey volume can be observed at any radial phase $\theta_R$.
 For orbits with high $J_R$, only parts of their epicycles enter the survey volume.
 If a star is observed close to the Sun, but its guiding center is azimuthally in front of the Sun ($\theta_\phi > 0$), it will currently be inward-moving ($\theta_R < 0$; see Figure \ref{fig:angles_in_epicycle_approximation_explained}); if a star is observed while its guiding center is behind the Sun ($\theta_\phi < 0$), it will be outward-moving ($\theta_R > 0$).
 These high-$J_R$ stars make up the $|\theta_\phi| > \arcsin \left(d_\text{max}/R_0 \right)$ wings in the corresponding angle distribution.
 How extended these wings are depends on the population properties, in particular on the radial velocity dispersion $\sigma_R$.
-If the data is complete within this survey volume, density variations along the OLR slope are still discernible in angle space.
+If the data are complete within this survey volume, density variations along the OLR slope are still discernible in angle space.

-However, the completeness of surveys depends also on the apparent brightness of the stars (e.g. \citealt{2020MNRAS.tmp.2380B} for \emph{Gaia} DR2).
-For simplification, we consider the completeness decrease with apparent brightness as a completeness decrease with distance $d$ from the Sun.
-To illustrate its effect, we apply a simple
+However, the completeness of surveys depends also on the apparent brightness of the stars (e.g. \citealt{2020MNRAS.497.4246B} for \emph{Gaia} DR2).
+For simplicity, we assume the completeness decreases with distance from the Sun $d$ as